exmachina-dev/nxp-flasher/README.md

 This tool allows to flash NXP chips from command-line.

+You can download packaged versions for Windows at [downloads.exmachina.fr/NXP-flasher](https://downloads.exmachina.fr/NXP-flasher/).

 # Installation and requirements

+**Note**: Packaged versions do not need installation.

 NXP-flasher requires Python 3+ to run as well as the serial module to run.
 To install it, simply run: